Chapter 24: Ownership of Land

 Chap 22 Insert What Ownership Means

-For Wautogik, ownership means total claim to all that is in, on, or under the earth.
+For Wautogig, ownership means total claim to all that is in, on, or under the earth.
 All water from the rivers, creeks, lakes, and sago swamps are also owned.
 Some clay, especially the red clays, are edible.
 They are believed to possess medicinal value.
 They are owned by those who own the topsoil.
 Holes for digging soil for paint or for making clay pots are also owned, usually by those that own the land.

 Land ownership sometimes raises the question of mineral ownership.
 He who owns the topsoil also owns what is underneath the soil.
 Thus, caves are almost always owned by those who own the land above the cave.
 As a rule, if you own the land, you also own the rocks, boulders, trees, and all that plants that grow on the lands.
 You also own the water that flows through or covers the land.